Companionship

 From our research, and from our own experience, we believe there are some fundamentals that increase the chance of success:

 · Prepare – Read as widely as possible about bonding, and watch videos, to make an informed choice on the best technique for you and your rabbits.
-The RWAF offers advice on its website and in publications.
+The RWAF offers advice on its website – see bonding page– and in publications.
 We found this video on the Rabbit Awareness Week (RAW) Facebook page, by Wood Green Animal Shelter, extremely useful.

 · Be patient – It takes time for rabbits to work out their hierarchy and become friends, usually from between a couple of weeks to a couple of months, and so moving too fast (e.g. expanding the rabbits’ space before they are ready) can be counter-productive.

-· Ensure rabbits are neutered – Apart from the obvious reasons, neutering will reduce the likelihood of territorial aggression.
+· Ensure rabbits are neutered – This is essential – as mentioned above, rabbits are prolific breeders.
+Also, neutering will reduce the likelihood of territorial aggression.
 If recently neutered, wait a few weeks before attempting to bond.
-Pet shops are notorious for mis-sexing rabbits, so always check with a vet if you do choose to shop rather than adopting rabbits.
+Pet shops are notorious for mis-sexing rabbits, so always check with a vet if you buy a rabbit.

 · Choose a neutral area for bonding – The rabbits need to be in unknown territory, so they have no reason to defend it.
 It should be in an area which can be left in situ, not an area that causes you inconvenience, thus increasing the pressure to move the bonding process too fast.